hopeross/psruby-learning/README.md

   - Took some time on this one.
 Unit testing needs more work, conditionals are OK as long as I remember Ruby's weird syntax issues.
 Also had a bit of a breakthrough on how the classes and methods interact.
 - Lesson 14: Modules
   - Spent some time fiddling with this, did some refactoring of the funding code, updated unit tests to reflect that
+- Lesson 15: Blocks
+  - This is one of those fun lessons where experts just whip out these common methods like we should all know them lol.
+But, google searching helped me find a method I wanted for something and what they were saying made a ton of sense.
+Also I'm fairly certain there's a bug in the fundraising project but will troubleshoot it more tomorrow.